opendocsg/slw-judgments-backfill/2012_SGHC_187/report.md

  ( i ) an interim injunction or any other interim measure.

 An analysis of the nature of the orders and directions listed in s 12 indicates that they are concerned with procedural matters or protective measures and do not determine the substantive merits of the claim.
-The substance-procedure distinction was underscored by the Court of Appeal in _PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA_ [2007] 1 SLR 597 (“ _PT Asuransi_ ”), where the court held (at [66]) that a determination of an arbitral tribunal must be a decision on the substance of the dispute to be an “award” for the purposes of Art 34 of the Model Law.
+The substance-procedure distinction was underscored by the Court of Appeal in _PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA_ <span class="citation">[2007] 1 SLR 597</span> (“ _PT Asuransi_ ”), where the court held (at [66]) that a determination of an arbitral tribunal must be a decision on the substance of the dispute to be an “award” for the purposes of Art 34 of the Model Law.

 13     Certain legal consequences flow from the categorisation of an order or direction of an arbitral tribunal as an “award”.
 An award is “final and binding on the parties” under s 19B(1) of the IAA.
 The court may also set aside an award under s 24 of the IAA and Art 34 of the Model Law, and enforce an award under s 19 and the Second Schedule to the IAA.
 The present application was solely concerned with the setting aside of a decision rendered by the Tribunal.